DhondPushkar/Walmart-Sales-Analysis-SQL-Power-BI/README.md

-# Walmart-Sales-Analysis-SQL-Power-BI
+# 🛒 Walmart Sales Analysis using SQL & Power BI
 End-to-end Walmart sales analysis using SQL and Power BI, focusing on data cleaning, performance trends, branch-level insights, and business-driven decision making.
-# 🛒 Walmart Sales Analysis using SQL & Power BI

 ## 📌 Project Overview
 This project is an end-to-end **sales analytics solution** built using Walmart retail data.